FredQSWang/classisland-docs-next/src/en-us/app/basic.md

 The main interface of the software will be displayed at the top of the screen by default, showing the schedule, reminders, and other information.
 When a course is in session, the corresponding course will expand and display a progress bar below.

+> [!warning]
+> By default, ClassIsland uses `RawInput` to receive Input Events.
+This approach allows ClassIsland to respond more appropriately to mouse and touch input, but it can be incompatible.
+If this feature doesn't work properly on your device, you can disable the "Use Raw Input" option in [【Application Settings】→【Window】](classisland://app/settings/window).

 In [【Application Settings】→【Window】](classisland://app/settings/window), you can adjust the docking position and window level of the main interface.

 In [【Application Settings】→【Appearance】](classisland://app/settings/appearance), you can adjust the scaling size and background opacity of the main interface.